End-to-end certification and regulatory compliance for Indian and global markets.

 • Under what act does it operate: Companies Act (with sections relevant to the non-profit companies).

-While deciding with much consideration to anchoring its classification, the focus and operational style of the NGO determines the outflow of classification.
-A lucid way would be classifying the NGOs into the following ways:
+While deciding with much consideration to anchoring its classification, the focus and operational style of the NGO Registration determines the outflow of classification.
+A lucid way would be classifying the NGO Registration into the following ways:

 1. By Orientation:

-• Charitable Orientation: Charitable NGOs are those that deal mostly with charity-like giving aid, relief, or service-that is, to suffering humans deserving care: food, shelter, or maybe medicine.
+• Charitable Orientation: Charitable NGO Registration are those that deal mostly with charity-like giving aid, relief, or service-that is, to suffering humans deserving care: food, shelter, or maybe medicine.

-• Service-Oriented NGOs: The organizations assist people in getting either healthcare or necessary services with which a person can better his existence.
+• Service-Oriented NGO Registration: The organizations assist people in getting either healthcare or necessary services with which a person can better his existence.

-• Participatory Oriented: These NGOs enable their beneficiaries of projects to participate in any manner, be it through finance or with materials or labor.
+• Participatory Oriented: These NGO Registration enable their beneficiaries of projects to participate in any manner, be it through finance or with materials or labor.
 This could be evidenced from instances of self-help projects.

 • Empowerment Oriented: Their objective is to empower the persons or communities to stand up for themselves and claim their rights.
 They will work with issues of awareness, advocacy, and social change.